-Who doesn’t love sitting in the balcony on a rainy evening and sipping on hot chai?
+Who doesn’t love sitting on the balcony on a rainy evening and sipping on hot chai?
 While it might cheer you up, the dampness in the air is not something your house loves.
-And no one knows this better than Mumbai folks.
-Leaks, drainage problems, or your favourite cabinets getting spoiled, can give you sleepless nights.
-The Mumbai rain can play havoc with our lives in so many ways, so we need to be prepared.
+Leaks, drainage problems, or your favourite cabinets getting spoiled can give you sleepless nights.
+The rain can play havoc with our lives in so many ways, so we need to be prepared.
 And so does your house.
 Here are some super useful tips and hacks to make sure your home stays insect-free, odour-free, leak-proof, and happy throughout the rainy season.

 1. Roll away the heavy carpets

 Monsoons are really not the time to keep those luxurious, heavy carpets on your floor as they can be damaged easily.
 Once the carpets get even a hint of dampness, it is going to be a nightmare to dry them out.
 Also, they become the perfect place for fungi to grow which can be harmful for you and your home.
 So, roll away those heavy carpets and switch to lighter material.
 Colourful cotton dhurries and bamboo mats are the perfect alternatives to heavy carpets.

 2. Bring out lighter drapes

 It is time to change those dark drapes that served you well in summer and kept the light out.
 Now, you need to switch to lighter fabrics that bring some light in, so your home doesn’t look too dark and gloomy.
 Using cotton or organza drapes will give a light and refreshing look to your place.
 Also, they are easier to wash and dry in this season.

 3. Check for leaks